Bill Barr's effort to protect Michael Flynn is "corrupt," an explosive new legal filing says

 “The facts surrounding the filing of the Government’s motion constitute clear evidence of gross prosecutorial abuse,” Gleeson argues.
 “They reveal an unconvincing effort to disguise as legitimate a decision to dismiss that is based solely on the fact that Flynn is a political ally of President Trump.”

 The Trump administration’s defense of Flynn started with a May 7 motion signed only by Timothy Shea, a Barr deputy who was then acting US Attorney for Washington DC, who has since become acting head of the Drug Enforcement Agency.
 Shea’s letter argued Flynn had been unfairly targeted by FBI agents, who interviewed Flynn in January 2017 about his contacts with Russian Ambassador Sergey Kislyak and whether they discussed sanctions Barack Obama had imposed on Russia.
 Flynn told the FBI that he did not discuss sanctions with Kislyak, a false claim that led to federal charges.
-(Transcripts of their calls released last week showed the sanctions were the main topic the men talked about.).
+(Transcripts of their calls released last week showed the sanctions were the main topic the men talked about.)
 After Barr put Shea in charge of the case, the government said the FBI agents should not have questioned Flynn because the bureau had previously decided to close an investigation it launched the prior year into whether Flynn was a Russian asset.

 Trump has cited Flynn’s case to assert that investigations into his campaign’s contacts with Russia during the 2016 campaign were politically motivated.
 Trump has also sought to use the case as fodder in his reelection effort.
 He has argued, without any evidence, that Obama and former Vice President Joe Biden, the presumptive Democratic presidential nominee, were involved in improperly targeting Flynn.